Morocco Family Short-Break

 Plus international flights from £150

-A 7-day holiday in Morocco usually costs a minimum of £2,100 based on comfortable mid-range boutique hotels or riads (usually with pools) excluding international flights.
+An 8-day holiday in Morocco usually costs a minimum of £5,000 based on comfortable mid-range boutique hotels or riads (some with pools) excluding international flights.

-Our standard Morocco holidays will start from around £5,000 for a two week trip for a family of four based on mid-range character hotels (often with pools).
-This excludes international flights.
+Our standard Morocco holidays will start from around £5,000 for an 8-day trip and £9,000 for a 2-week trip for a family of four.
+This is based on mid-range character hotels (often with pools) and excludes international flights.

-If you would like to upgrade to more luxurious hotels, the price will start from around £6,000 for a two week trip for a family of four (excluding flights).
+If you would like to upgrade to more luxurious hotels, the price will start from around £6,500 for an 8-day trip and £12,000 for a 2-week trip for a family of four (excluding flights).

 All prices exclude international flights.
 Both Ryan Air and Easy Jet fly direct to Morocco (both Fes and Marrakech) so there is huge variation in price depending on how far in advance you book.